Manja Rogan: NK Mura, 2009–2017

 In the 2015–16 season, Rogan started the season with 2015–16 UEFA Women's Champions League qualifying round.
 She finished qualifying second in the group.
 On 17 April 2016, Rogan played her 100th game in Slovenian Women's League against WFC Rudar Škale, and scored one goal on a penalty.
 The team won 2–1 on aggregate.
 On 2 May 2016, four rounds before finishing, Rogan won her fifth championship title in a row.
 On 16 May 2016, Rogan was named the best female player of the 2015–16 league.
 On 25 May 2016, she played the 2016 Slovenian Cup final against WFC Radomlje.
-WFC Pomurje won the final 3–7, and Rogan lifted her fourth Slovenian Cup trophy with the club.
+NK Mura won the final 3–7, and Rogan lifted her fourth Slovenian Cup trophy with the club.
 Four days later, she lifted the Slovenian Women's League trophy.
-WFC Pomurje became the first team in history to win all games in championship.
+NK Mura became the first team in history to win all games in championship.
 Rogan won her fourth Double.
 She finished the season with 26 appearances in all competitions, where she scored 18 goals, including 1 in Slovenian Cup.

 In the 2016–17 season, Rogan participated in the tournament of the 2016–17 UEFA Women's Champions League qualifying round.
 On 23 August 2016, she scored two Champions League goals against Vllaznia.
 The game ended up a 6–1.
-WFC Pomurje finished the tournament second in the group.
+NK Mura finished the tournament second in the group.
 On 25 April 2017, Rogan scored her euro goal in Slovenian Women's League in a 1–2 derby win against WFC Olimpija Ljubljana.
 The last round in championship, 28 May 2017, Rogan scored the first goal in the game.
-WFC Pomurje fell in a 2–3 shock defeat few minutes before end to WFC Olimpija Ljubljana, and claimed runner-up.
+NK Mura fell in a 2–3 shock defeat few minutes before end to WFC Olimpija Ljubljana, and claimed runner-up.
 Three days later, Rogan finished the season, lifting her fifth Slovenian Cup trophy.
-WFC Pomurje defeating WFC Rudar Škale 6–0 in the final.
+NK Mura defeating WFC Rudar Škale 6–0 in the final.
 She made 26 appearances in all competitions, where she scored 14 goals, including 2 in Champions League.